yoember/yoember.github.io/index.md

 You can get a string computed property length with `.length`.
 If your computed property is `message`, the length of that message is `message.length`.

 * In terms of feedback on a form, there is a really cool solution on bootstrap: http://getbootstrap.com/css/#forms-control-validation (Check the "With optional icons" section.)

+Please try to implement the above requirements.
+When you finished, you can check in my repository.
+I am pretty sure, that your solution will be much better than mine. ;)

 ## <a name='lesson-3'></a>Lesson 3